The Mandela School executive short courses are not currently accredited with UCT, or any other university.

 How does the application process work?

 Demand for places on each course typically exceeds the number of places available, meaning that all applicants for a course are not necessarily accepted onto it.
 Those interested in attending a course complete an application form (each short course has a slightly different application form).
-The application form captures information about applicants required by UCT, as well as by the GSDPP and any partners in delivering a course.
+The application form captures information about applicants required by UCT, as well as by The Mandela School and any partners in delivering a course.
 The information contained in the application form informs the selection process.
 Applications must be made by the application deadline specified on each course page.

 How does the participant selection process work?